-During 2020 and 2019, the Company issued convertible debt with terms that provided for a conversion rate to the convertible debtholders that was more favorable than the price that other investors would pay for common stock in certain situations, including the completion of an initial public offering.
-As a result, the convertible debt is a financial instrument that was bifurcated into two instruments, a debt obligation and a put option liability, which represented the estimated fair value of the favorable conversion rate.
-The estimated fair value of the put option liability was separated from the convertible debt at inception and reported as a liability and debt discount, and amortized to interest expense.
-As a result of our initial public offering, the convertible debt was automatically converted to common stock and the put option liability was remeasured to an estimate of fair value and recognized in our results of operations and then reclassified to additional paid-in capital.
+During 2020 and 2019, the Company issued convertible debt with terms that provided for a conversion rate to the convertible debtholders that was more favorable than the price that other investors would pay for common stock in certain situations, including the completion of an IPO.
+As a result, the convertible debt is a financial instrument that was bifurcated into two instruments, a debt obligation and a put option liability, which represented the estimated fair value of the favorable convertible debt discount, and amortized to interest expense.
+As a result of our IPO, the convertible debt was automatically converted to common stock and the put option liability was remeasured to an estimate of fair value and recognized in our results of operations and then reclassified to additional paid-in capital.